I'm sure you've heard a lot about lithium — and rightfully so. It's on an upward trend to become the most desired energy source out there.

 The U.S. isn't the only country in favor of electric vehicles.
 Many countries have been proactive in implementing new policies and regulations that benefit the environment.

 Germany mandated that all new cars will need to be emission-free by 2030.
 Norway is working toward passing legislation to ban sales of gasoline-powered cars by 2025.
+The U.K government has also set similar goals, as have several EU member states.

 China is another country taking a step in the right direction by introducing lithium-powered buses for its public transportation.